 Today I want help you avoid a fatal mistake that destroys your shot at building a business—before you even start.
 That’s the combination of instant overwhelm and the paralysis of analysis.

 Here’s where most newbie entrepreneurs go wrong in their approach to starting a business:

 STEP 1: They think to themselves hmm… ”What business ideas are hot right now?”

 STEP 3: Eureka!
-They discover a new business trend with TONS of potential: [insert: drop-shipping, creating an online course, hacking Amazon.com, and so on...]
+They discover a new business trend with TONS of potential: [insert ideas like: drop-shipping, creating an online course, hacking Amazon to exploit a niche product, and so on…]

 STEP 4: They begin planning how fast this business could take off.